Wanli Emperor: Early reign: Zhang Juzheng's leadership (1572–1582)

-Zhang systematically implemented a series of reforms, including the conversion of tax payments from goods to silver (known as the single whip reform), changes to the old military field system, and between 1572 and 1579, revised the accounts of county offices regarding corvée labor and various fees and surcharges.
-A new cadastre was also created from 1580 to 1582.
-These reforms were formalized across the empire with the publication of revised lists of taxpayers' duties, now converted to a unified payment in silver.
-As part of the administrative reforms, unnecessary activities were abolished or limited, the number of Confucian students receiving state support was reduced, and provincial authorities were urged to only require one-third of the previous amount of corvée labor.
-Additionally, the services provided by post offices were reduced.
-Despite these changes, taxes remained at their original level and tax arrears were strictly enforced.
-Zhang was able to accumulate a surplus of income over expenditure.
-This was a significant achievement, as the Ming state typically operated without reserves in the 16th century.
-Zhang's administration was able to save money and improve tax collection, resulting in considerable reserves.
-In 1582, the granaries around the capital held nine years' worth of grain, the Taicang treasury of the Ministry of Revenue contained 6 million liang (about 223 tons) of silver, the Court of the Imperial Stud held another 4 million, and an additional 2.5 million was available in Nanjing.
-Smaller reserves were also available to provincial administrations in Sichuan, Zhejiang, and Guangxi.
-Despite these achievements, there were no institutional changes during Zhang's time in office.
-He simply made existing processes more efficient under the slogan of returning to the order from the beginnings of the empire.
+Zhang implemented a series of reforms, including the conversion of tax payments from goods to silver (the single whip reform), changes to the old military field system, and revisions to county accounts on corvée labor, fees, and surcharges between 1572 and 1579.
+A new cadastre was compiled from 1580 to 1582, and these reforms were formalized empire-wide through revised lists of taxpayers' obligations, unified into payments in silver.
+As part of the administrative reforms, unnecessary activities were abolished or limited, state support for Confucian students was reduced, and provincial authorities were instructed to require only one-third of the former corvée labor.
+Postal services were also curtailed.
+Despite these measures, tax rates remained unchanged and arrears were strictly enforced, enabling Zhang to generate a surplus of income over expenditure.
+This was a notable achievement, as the Ming state usually lacked financial reserves in the 16th century.
+Improved savings and tax collection produced substantial reserves: by 1582, granaries around the capital held nine years' worth of grain; the Taicang treasury contained 6 million liang (about 223 tons) of silver; the Court of the Imperial Stud held another 4 million; and 2.5 million was stored in Nanjing.
+Smaller reserves also existed in Sichuan, Zhejiang, and Guangxi.
+Despite these successes, Zhang introduced no institutional innovations, instead improving existing procedures under the slogan of restoring the order of the early Ming period.

 As a proponent of peace with the Mongols, Zhang rejected the proposal of Minister of War Tan Lun for a pre-emptive strike against them.
 Instead, he ordered Qi Jiguang, commander of the northeastern border, to maintain an armed peace.
 This decision not only allowed for a reduction in the border army, but also resulted in the return of surplus soldiers to their family farms.
-Zhang not only rejected the notion that military affairs were less important than civilian ones, but also challenged the dominance of civilian dignitaries over military leaders.
+Zhang rejected the notion that military affairs were less important than civilian ones, and challenged the dominance of civilian dignitaries over military leaders.
 He appointed capable military leaders such as Qi Jiguang, Wang Chonggu, Tan Lun, Liang Menglong, and Li Chengliang to positions of responsibility.
 Additionally, he implemented a combination of defensive and offensive measures to strengthen border defenses and fostered peaceful relations with neighboring countries by opening border markets, particularly in the northwest.